 BookEnds Literary Agency first opened its doors in 1999 as a book packaging company.
 At the time, we were looking to take our own fresh and fun ideas and find just the right people to create the books publishers were looking for.
 Over time, we missed working on fiction and seeing what could come from an author's imagination as well as an author's platform.
 So not two years after opening its doors, BookEnds changed its literary status to Agency.

 Despite a change in focus, BookEnds continues to operate with the same attitude as when we started: We're about achieving dreams and doing what we love.
-Representing fiction and nonfiction primarily for the adult, young adult and middle grade markets, BookEnds agents continue to live their dreams while helping authors achieve theirs.
+Representing fiction and nonfiction for adults and children alike, BookEnds agents continue to live their dreams while helping authors achieve theirs.

 President & Literary Agent

 As owner and president at BookEnds, Jessica Faust prides herself on working closely with her authors to make their goals come to fruition.
 Jessica has worked with a number of bestselling and award-winning authors.
 Her areas of expertise are in the genres of mystery, suspense, thrillers, romance, women's fiction, and young adult.
 In nonfiction her focus is primarily on business, entrepreneurship, career, parenting, current affairs, and health and wellness.

 A veteran of publishing, Jessica began her career in 1994 as an acquisitions editor at Berkley Publishing, Macmillan, and Wiley, where she had the unique opportunity to acquire and edit both fiction and nonfiction.
 Jessica takes her editorial experience to the agency, where she works with her authors to make their books the best they can be and build a career beyond just the first contract.